Tillerpilot Tips and Safety Cautions

 MANUAL COURSE LOCK ERROR

 Just as the sea state or damping setting instructs the pilot to time-average compass readings before reacting, the pilot locks manual settings based on the average heading over the previous seconds.
-If you are still turning, or just completed a turn, the new course setting will be based on that average and will be off by 10-30 degrees.
-Wait 5-15 seconds after completing any turn before pressing “Auto.”
+If you are still turning, or just completed a turn, the new course setting will be based on that average and will be off by 10 to 30 degrees.
+Wait 5 to 15 seconds after completing any turn before pressing “Auto.”
 New course settings based on way points, or course, are immediate.

 DISENGAGED PUSH-ROD

 We’ve had push-rods bounce off many times, either from waves or a careless knee.
 The boat will wander off course and you may or may not hear the off-course alarm.
 Wear on the push-rod socket might be the cause; you might have to replace it.
-Another solution is a to make a new end from stiff rubber hose.
-Remove the worn pushrod tip, cut a 21/2-inch length of ¾-inch ID stiff rubber or vinyl, and drill a ¼-inch hole near one end.
+Another solution is to make a new end from stiff rubber hose.
+Remove the worn pushrod tip, cut a 2½-in. length of ¾-in.
+ID stiff rubber or vinyl, and drill a ¼-in. hole near one end.

 The hole will be undersized, so you will want to work the drill back and forth until you have a snug push fit on the tiller-pin.
 Secure this on the push-rod with a hose clamp and fine tune the length by checking that the tiller has the same range of motion at both extremes of travel.